wingkwong/squirrel/README.md

-# $quirrel :squirrel:
+# Squirrel

 ## About
-A responsive web application for expense tracking and analytics powered by Django
+A responsive web application for expense tracking and analytics platform powered by Django

 ## Installed apps:
 * django 2.0.2